THE WORKSHOPS of HOWE HILL FARM

 WEEK 2: PRODUCTION (PHOTOGRAPHER'S TOOL KIT)

-• Critique; students to share one image each from the shooting assignment.
+• Critique; students to share images from the shooting assignment.
 Example of how personal language defines visual language, same prompts produce different results.

-• Lecture; introducing a comprehensive breakdown of the fundamentals of planning a photography shoot, irrespective of budget or size, how planning can help fuel inspiration, how fluency builds confidence, how constraints create freedom, how real magic comes from flexibility.
+• Lecture; idea vs ideation, introducing a comprehensive breakdown of the fundamentals of planning a photography shoot, irrespective of budget or size, how planning can help fuel inspiration, how fluency builds confidence, how constraints create freedom, how magic comes from flexibility.

 • 10-minute writing assignment (mind map of idea, color code it for extra points)